LuisBaezN/AlVot/README.md

 # Attention

-The full documentation and instructions to run this project will be available soon
+The full documentation and instructions to run this project will be available soon.
+You can consult the pdf file (spanish) to review the results of the algorithm.